 The first thing you should do after a motorcycle accident is call 911 to get medical attention.
 Even if you don’t feel hurt, the adrenaline could be covering up injuries you don’t realize you have.
 Take pictures of the accident scene if you can from as many different angles as possible.
 Exchange information with the other driver and get contact information from any witnesses.
 Never apologize for anything while you’re at the scene of the accident.

 After being hurt in a motorcycle accident you’ll likely be dealing with an insurance company that will try to pay you as little as possible for your injuries and losses.
 While the insurance adjuster might seem nice at first, they will almost certainly try every trick in the book to get you to sign away your rights.
 They may even threaten to pay you nothing at all for your claim.
 Also, the insurance adjuster often does not ride a motorcycle and cannot relate to the risks and trauma that riders experience on the roads.
-That is why you need an experienced attorney who also rides, Attorney Phillip S. Georges.
+That is why you need an experienced Nashville, TN, motorcycle accident lawyer who also rides, Attorney Phillip S. Georges.

 Fighting back against an insurance company in these situations can be an uphill battle if you don’t know the complexities of the law surrounding personal injury and motorcycle accident claims.
 While you can handle your claim alone, your best shot at receiving maximum compensation for your injuries is to have an experienced attorney in your corner who can level the playing field and fight the insurance company to protect your rights.